 There are different ways to fill the Void for every situation above.
 Some of those story choices may lead the hero to darkness and some to enlightenment, some to happiness and some to despair.

 Your hero may choose an easy path early in their story, then realize the healthier path is actually the harder one (an example of growth arc).
-Or, vice versa, the character may start off taking a healthy path to fill their Void, then decide the darker route is easier or faster (an example of a fall arc).
+Or, the character may start off taking a healthy path to fill their Void, then decide the darker route is easier or faster (an example of a fall arc).

 Needs are situation-specific, where Voids are higher-level concepts.
 You should be able to express your hero's Void in a single word.
 Here are some additional examples of possible character Voids: